-1 having reasonable grounds to know, that it will in- 2 duce, enable, facilitate or conceal an infringement of 3 any right under this title.
-4 "(e) Definition.-As used in this chapter, 'copy- 5 right management information' means the following infor- 6 mation conveyed in connection with copies or phonorecords 7 of a work or performances or displays of a work, including 8 in digital form- 9 "(1) the title and other information identifying 10 the work, including the information set forth on a 11 notice of copyright; 12 "(2) the name of, and other identifying infor- 13 mation about, the author of a work; 14 "(3) the name of, and other identifying infor- 15 mation about, the copyright owner of the work, in- 16 cluding the information set forth in a notice of copy- 17 right; 18 "(4) with the exception of public performances 19 of works by radio and television broadcast stations 20 the name of, and other identifying information 21 about, a performer whose performance is fixed in a 22 work other than an audiovisual work; 23 "(5) with the exception of public performances 24 of works by radio and television broadcast stations, 25 in the case of an audiovious work the name of and
+1 having reasonable grounds to know, that it will in-2 duce, enable, facilitate or conceal an infringement of 3 any right under this title.
+4 "(c) DEFINITION.-As used in this chapter, 'copy-5 right management information' means the following infor-6 mation conveyed in connection with copies or phonorecords of a work or performances or displays of a work, including 7 in digital form-8 "(1) the title and other information identifying 9 10 the work, including the information set forth on a 11 notice of copyright; 12 "(2) the name of, and other identifying infor-13 mation about, the author of a work;

+"(3) the name of, and other identifying information about, the copyright owner of the work, including the information set forth in a notice of copyright;

+"(4) with the exception of public performances of works by radio and television broadcast stations the name of, and other identifying information about, a performer whose performance is fixed in a work other than an audiovisual work;

+23 "(5) with the exception of public performances 24 of works by radio and television broadcast stations, 25 in the case of an audiovisual work, the name of, and other identifying information about, a writer, per former, or director who is credited in the audiovisual work;

+4 5 "(6) identifying numbers of symbols referring to such information or links to such information; or

+6 "(7) such other information as the Register of 7 Copyrights may prescribe by regulation, except that 8 the Register of Copyrights may not require the pro-9 vision of any information concerning the user of a 10 copyrighted work.

+11 "(d) LAW ENFORCEMENT AND INTELLIGENCE AC-12 TIVITIES.-This section does not prohibit any lawfully au-13 thorized investigative, protective, or intelligence activity of 14 an officer, agent, or employee of the United States, a 15 State, or a political subdivision of a State, or a person 16 acting pursuant to a contract with such entities.

+17 "(e) LIMITATIONS ON LIABILITY.-

-1 other identifying information about, a writer, per- 2 former, or director who is credited in the audiovisual 3 work; 4 "(6) identifying numbers of symbols referring 5 to such information or links to such information; or 6 "(7) such other information as the Register of 7 Copyrights may prescribe by regulation, except that 8 the Register of Copyrights may not require the pro- 9 vision of any information concerning the user of a 10 copyrighted work.
-11 "(d) Law Enforcement and Intelligence Ac- 12 TIVITIES.-This section does not prohibit any lawfully au- 13 thorized investigative, protective, or intelligence activity of 14 an officer, agent, or employee of the United States, a 15 State, or a political subdivision of a State, or a person 16 acting pursuant to a contract with such entities.
-17 "(e) Limitations on Liability.- 18 "(1) Analog transmissions.-In the case of 19 an analog transmission, a person who is making 20 transmissions in its capacity as a radio or television 21 broadcast station, or as a cable system, or someone 22 who provides programming to such station or sys- 23 tem, shall not be liable for a violation of subsection 24 (b) if-
+"(1) ANALOG TRANSMISSIONS.-In the case of an analog transmission, a person who is making transmissions in its capacity as a radio or television broadcast station, or as a cable system, or someone who provides programming to such station or system, shall not be liable for a violation of subsection (b) if-

-1 "(A) avoiding the activity that constitutes 2 such violation is not technically feasible or 3 would create an undue financial hardship on 4 such person; and 5 "(B) such person did not intend, by engag- 6 ing in such activity, to induce, enable, facilitate 7 or conceal infringement.
-8 "(2) Digital transmissions.- 9 "(A) If a digital transmission standard for 10 the placement of copyright management infor- 11 mation for a category of works is set in a vol- 12 untary, consensus standard-setting process in- 13 volving a representative cross-section of radio or 14 television broadcast stations or cable systems 15 and copyright owners of a category of works 16 that are intended for public performance by 17 such stations or systems, a person identified in 18 subsection (e)(1) shall not be liable for a viola- 19 tion of subsection (b) with respect to the par- 20 ticular copyright management information ad- 21 dressed by such standard if- 22 "(i) the placement of such information 23 by someone other than such person is not 24 in accordance with such standard; and
+"(A) avoiding the activity that constitutes 1 2 such violation is not technically feasible or would create an undue financial hardship on 3 4 such person; and "(B) such person did not intend, by engag-5 6 ing in such activity, to induce, enable, facilitate or conceal infringement.
+7 8 "(2) DIGITAL TRANSMISSIONS.- "(A) If a digital transmission standard for 9 10 the placement of copyright management infor-11 mation for a category of works is set in a vol-12 untary, consensus standard-setting process in-13 volving a representative cross-section of radio or 14 television broadcast stations or cable systems 15 and copyright owners of a category of works 16 that are intended for public performance by dressed by such standard ifsuch stations or systems, a person identified in subsection (e)(1) shall not be liable for a violation of subsection (b) with respect to the particular copyright management information ad-

+22 "(i) the placement of such information

+23 by someone other than such person is not

+24 in accordance with such standard; and